CrimsonLuckyLabs/Luckycoin-Wallet-v2/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package bellsd/bells-qt for Debian-based Linux systems.
-If you compile bellsd/bells-qt yourself, there are some useful files here.
+This directory contains files used to package bellsd/luckycoin-qt for Debian-based Linux systems.
+If you compile bellsd/luckycoin-qt yourself, there are some useful files here.

 ## bells: URI support ##

-bells-qt.desktop  (Gnome / Open Desktop)
+luckycoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install bells-qt.desktop
+	sudo desktop-file-install luckycoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bells-qt binary to `/usr/bin` and the `../../share/pixmaps/bells128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your luckycoin-qt binary to `/usr/bin` and the `../../share/pixmaps/bells128.png` to `/usr/share/pixmaps`

-bells-qt.protocol (KDE)
+luckycoin-qt.protocol (KDE)